FRKFFR/Discord-Rich-Presence-for-unity-vrchatsdk/README.md

 3. Copy the Application ID
 4. In Unity, go to **Kodex Tools > Discord Rich Presence**
 5. Paste your Application ID
-6. Add the DiscordRichPresence component to a GameObject in your scene

 ## Features